saptak/saptak.github.io/_posts/2025-03-23-mastering-long-term-agentic-memory-with-langgraph.md

 ## Implementing Semantic Memory in LangGraph

 Semantic memory is often the most straightforward type to implement and provides immediate value to agents.
-Here's how to implement it using Langgraph and LangMem:
+Here's how to implement it using LangGraph and LangMem:

 ```python
 from langmem import create_memory_manager